igzhu/Django_Flatpages_-_Bootstrap/README.md

 =====================================================================

-# Django Flat Pages and Bootstrap template conjunction.
+# Django FlatPages and Bootstrap template conjunction.

-This is a mockup project based on Django Flat Pages.
+This is a mockup project based on Django FlatPages.
 The Bootstrap template used.